jjanow/AsciiWorldMapGen/README.md

 A Python tool to generate colorful world maps.
 The maps can be produced as ANSI colored ASCII text in the style of Dwarf Fortress or saved as a PNG image.
+The ASCII output now includes features such as deserts, rivers, volcanoes, roads and cities using extended characters for extra flair.

 ## Requirements